-Neither Apple nor Nichia invented a smartphone or a light bulb.
+Neither Apple nor Nichia invented a smartphone or the light bulb.
 But how have they created tremendous innovation success stories in these products?
 How to create such a remarkable opportunity is often a daunting challenge.
 Is it an act of imitation, or an act of creative sparks?
-Or, is it the innovation magic through ideas of redesign?
+Or, is it the innovation magic through ideas of the redesign?

 Of course, a creative spark in the mind of genius sometimes creates new products.
 Subsequently, it creates a new window of producing economic outputs through innovation.
 But what about redesigning existing products to open new frontiers of growth?
 Major innovation opportunities are created through such an approach.
 Through ideas of the redesign, new entrants create entry opportunities and take a market share from initial innovators.
 Sometimes, new entrants are so powerful that they may disrupt incumbent innovators.
-Hence, it’s time to focus on interpreting and creating innovation magic through ideas of redesign.
+Hence, it’s time to focus on interpreting and creating innovation magic through ideas of the redesign.

-In any product, we add value through three primary means: Natural Resource, Labor, and Ideas.
+In any product, we add value through three primary means: Natural resources, Labor, and Ideas.
 The addition of value in products through ideas has been gaining importance.
 So far, developing countries are adding value through labor and natural resources.
 But the income growth through such an approach has been shrinking.
 To find a sustained growth path, they need to find ways of producing economic outputs through ideas.

 On the other hand, companies looking for the opportunity into new products or industries should also figure out how to create the entry.
 One of the options has been to redesign existing products by leveraging emerging technology cores.
 This path appears to be far less risky than attempting to innovate completely new products.
 Here are a few examples.

 The idea of changing horse with an internal combustion engine